guinetn/realtimeShuttleTracking/readme.md

 **3. BE PROGRESSIVE**

 - ✔ Pass pwa !
-- ✔ Try vanilla service worker...but parcel file hash cause mismatch between original (/src) filename listed in sw.js and hashed file (/dist)
+- ✔ Try vanilla service worker...but parcel files hash cause mismatch between original (/src) filename listed in sw.js and hashed file (/dist)
 - ✔ Fix with workbox-cli..but want more control on caching
-- ✔ Finally works nice with google workbox-build
+- ✔ Finally works nice with [google workbox-build](https://developers.google.com/web/tools/workbox)

 **4. CHERRY ON THE CAKE**